B-Stanley-0316/Nat_Parks_Project/README.md

 We attempted averaging the popularity data by park, which standardized it for the linear regression, but effectively changed the data.
 In reality, popularity of park is very subjective.

+2. Unable to answer original question "What state should we build the next park?".

+In order to answer this we would have to have values for if a state is desireable or undesireable - which we could assign using criteria in the original dataset, and it does not need machine learning.

+3. Popularity and Rating are very subjective and difficult to make predictions based on this.

 ### Question ideas: